Contact For More Information: Data Interchange Standards Association (DISA) 703-548-7005.

 D)This standard does not require an implementation guide.
 ASC X12 has published four Type II Tutorial reports or tutorials for version 003041 in October of 1994, version 003050 in October 1995, version 003051 in February 1996, and version 003060 in April of 1996.
 To facilitate consistent implementation across the health care industry, the X12 Insurance Subcommittee is currently in the process of completing five implementation guides for version 003070 encompassing medical, hospital, dental, pharmaceutical claims, and workers compensation jurisdictional reporting with an anticipating publication date of April 1997.

-E)There currently is only one implementation guide for the Health Care Service Review Information (278).
+E)There currently is only one implementation guide for the Health Care Eligibility/Benefit Inquiry (270) - Health Care Eligibility/Benefit Information (271) transaction.

 F)The implementation guides will specify the conformance to the standards.